Welcome to the Design & Technology

 Why Choose Catering?

 25% of all the jobs in this country are in the food industry.
 We all need to eat, whether this is home cooked food or food bought in a supermarket or restaurant.
 You will learn how to produce healthy food that is safe to eat and how to choose ingredients wisely from what is on the market.
+You will also gain fundamental life skills and explore a vibrant industry in depth covering all aspects around how the industry functions.
 The course combines practical activities with knowledge of food materials.
-You may even design a new food product.
+You may even design new food products and even have opportunities to work with some leading chefs and establishments.

-Future Pathways include; food technologist, dietitian, teacher, cookery writer, food stylist, chef, sports nutritionist, food manufacturer, product developer, environmental health or retail management
+Future Pathways include; food technologist, dietician, teacher, cookery writer, food stylist, chef, sports nutritionist, food manufacturer, product developer, environmental health or retail management.